Prof-Sears/prof-sears.github.io/Riddler/Classic-2019-09-06/README.md

 This code is for the [Riddler Classic](https://fivethirtyeight.com/tag/the-riddler/) from [Sept.
 6, 2019.](https://fivethirtyeight.com/features/what-are-your-chances-of-winning-the-u-s-open/)

+The web application is [here](tennis.html).

+All source code is at [this repository](https://github.com/Prof-Sears/prof-sears.github.io/tree/main/Riddler/Classic-2019-09-06).

 The .html and .js files are the simulation.
 I wrote the simulation in JavaScript to practice coding in the language.
 A JavaScript expert would probably cry at my code.